telecom2k3/Z-Push-2.4.4-misc/README.md

 2) Modification of /backend/caldav/caldav.php and the config.php file.
 Two new configuration options are available, including
 HTML_DETOX to make Windows 10 Mail App events more usable.
 This also fixes a nuisance error that gets logged a lot.
 This also incorporates the fix associated with ZP-1451.

+3) Modification of /backend/imap/imap.php to add a valid Message-ID field.
+Any existing Message-ID value is replaced this new value.
+This addresses the bug described in ZP=1288.